 If this is your first time making Instant Pot yogurt, I'd recommend sticking with six hours at first.
 You can always taste-test it and set a little extra time on the Instant Pot if you'd like a stronger tartness before you refrigerate it.

 If you're fermenting yogurt without an Instant Pot, there are a couple ways to do this but you'll have to experiment a little to find the optimal way for your kitchen.
 First, cover the pot you used to incorporate the milk and cultures, and then either leave it for 6-8 hours on the top of your refrigerator or in the oven with the oven light on.
 The idea is to keep it just warm enough to ferment slowly.
-You'll have to taste test it after six hours and see if it's to your liking; for more tartness, continue fermenting.
+You'll have to taste test it after six hours and see if it's to your liking.
+For more tartness, continue fermenting.

 Once the Instant Pot is done fermenting, it'll beep and display "Yogt" once again.
 Your creamy, delicious homemade yogurt is done!

-At this point you can simply transfer it into your two mason jars and refrigerate it--and don't forget to save a few tablespoons of yogurt to make your next batch of yogurt!
+At this point you can simply transfer it into your two mason jars and refrigerate it—and don't forget to save a few tablespoons of yogurt to make your next batch of yogurt!

 Prefer Greek yogurt instead of, or in addition to regular yogurt?
 Read on... 😉